courtois-neuromod/cneuromod-things/fLoc/README.md

 ## fLoc/fmriprep

-``fmriprep`` includes bids-formatted bold data processed with fmriprep in MNI and subject (T1w) space, saved along functional brain masks and noise confounds.
-The ``sourcedata/floc`` submodule includes raw fMRI files, and ``*events.tsv`` files with bloc and imagewise metrics.
+The ``fLoc/fmriprep`` submodule includes bids-formatted bold data preprocessed with fmriprep in MNI and native subject (T1w) space, saved with functional brain masks and noise confounds.

+It contains the ``sourcedata/floc`` submodule, which includes:
+- raw fMRI files
+- ``*events.tsv`` files with bloc and imagewise metrics.
-``sourcedata/floc`` also contains the ``stimuli`` submodule, which includes the image stimuli.
+- the ``stimuli`` submodule, which includes the task stimulus images.
+- the ``code`` directory with scripts to check and update the ``*events.tsv`` files

 ## fLoc/rois

+The ``fLoc/rois`` submodule includes:
+- ``code``, which includes the scripts to derive functional ROIs from subject-specific fMRI data constrained by group priors.
+The **pipeline to derive ROIs** is described in ``fLoc/rois/code/README.md`` along with instructions to run the different scripts.
+- ``standard_masks``, ROI masks (in CVS and MNI space) extracted from group-derived parcels from the Kanwisher group.
+Parcels can be downloaded [here](https://web.mit.edu/bcs/nklab/GSS.shtml#download).
-``rois`` includes fMRI analyses and derivatives, including scripts, intermediate results (e.g., parcels in standard space, glm results), and task-derived binary masks of ROIs known for their categorical preferences for faces, scenes and body parts, in subject (T1w) space.
+- ``sub-0*``, subject-specific derivatives, including intermediate results (e.g., group-derived ROIs warped to native subject space, glm contrasts from the fLoc task), and **task-derived binary masks of ROIs known for their categorical preferences for faces, scenes and body parts**, in subject (T1w) space.

-ROIs include:
+ROIs include the:
 > * ``FFA``: fusiform face area
 > * ``OFA``: occipital face area
-> * ``pSTS``: posterior superior temporal sulcus
+> * ``pSTS``: posterior superior temporal sulcus (face preference)
 > * ``PPA``: parahippocampal place area
 > * ``OPA``: occipital place area
 > * ``MPA``: medial place area
 > * ``EBA``: extrastriate body area

+**NOTE:**\
+``sub-06`` completed the main cneuromod-things task but not the fLoc task.
+To obtain functional ROI masks for that subject, we substituted GLM contrasts derived from the fLoc tasks with voxelwise noise ceilings estimated with data from the main THINGS task.